Green-Blood/Green-Blood/README.md

     alt="adam-pw" />
   </p>

-## I'm a Student, Game and Web Developer!
+## I'm a Student and Game Developer!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 Goals: Contribute more to Open Source projects, and learn more about Game AI
+- 🥅 Goals: Contribute more to Open Source projects, and learn more about Game engineering
 - ⚡ Fun fact: I love to play games, play guitar, watch anime and doramas.
 -------
 ### My experience